Klazen108/wiki-tester/README.md

 # Quickstart

+To get started with a demo of VisualEditor:

 1) Run `docker build -t wikitest .` to build the image
 2) Run `docker run --rm --name wikitest -p 80:80 wikitest` to start the container (rm means delete when done)
 3) Give everything about 15 seconds to boot up